jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * T2/T3 for burstable instance: When the machine needs to process something unexpected (a spike in load for example), it can burst.
 Use burst credits to control CPU usage.

+### EC2 Nitro

+Next generation of EC2.
+It uses new virtualization schema.
+Supports IPv6, better I/O on ESB and better security.
+Name starts with C5, D5,...

+vCPU represents thread running on core CPU.
+You can optimize vCPU allocation on the EC2 instance, once created, by updating the launch configuration.
 ### Launch types

 * **On demand**: short workload, predictable pricing, pay per second after first minute.